George Frideric HandelBorn 23 February 1685. Died 14 April 1759

 George Frideric Handel Biography (Wikipedia)

-George Frideric (or Frederick) Handel (born Georg Friedrich Händel; 23 February 1685 (O.S.) [(N.S.)
-5 March] – 14 April 1759) was a German, later British, Baroque composer who spent the bulk of his career in London, becoming well-known for his operas, oratorios, anthems, and organ concertos.
-Handel received important training in Halle-upon-Saale and worked as a composer in Hamburg and Italy before settling in London in 1712; he became a naturalised British subject in 1727.
+George Frideric (or Frederick) Handel (born Georg Friederich Händel (listen); 23 February 1685 (O.S.) [(N.S.)
+5 March] – 14 April 1759) was a German, later British, Baroque composer who spent the bulk of his career in London, becoming well known for his operas, oratorios, anthems, concerti grossi and organ concertos.
+Handel received important training in Halle and worked as a composer in Hamburg and Italy before settling in London in 1712; he became a naturalised British subject in 1727.
 He was strongly influenced both by the great composers of the Italian Baroque and by the middle-German polyphonic choral tradition.
+He would become a huge influence on classical composers such as Mozart and Beethoven.

 Meet Sofi Jeannin